kcudding/ecotheory.github.io/teach/density-dependent-structured.md

 ### Incorporating density-dependent functions for particular vital rates

-In an unstructured model, we can define a density-dependent model with a differential equation (continuous)
+Another way of incorporating density-dependence is to use density-dependent functions to represent vital rates.
+Remember that in an unstructured model, we can define a density-dependent model with a differential equation (continuous)
 $$\frac{dN}{dt}=Ng(N),$$
 or a difference equation (discrete)
 $$N_{t+1}=N_t+N_tg(N_t)$$